blorente/naylang-documentation/src/debug.md

 }
 ```

-To handle all the possible cases and commands, the debugger holds a `state` field, which determines the behavior of a certain `debug()` call.
-Therefore, the `debug()` functions are also resposible for handling automatic state transitions in the debugger, that is, transitions that do not require user interaction.
+To handle all the possible cases and commands, the debugger holds a `state` field, which determines the behavior of a certain `<begin/end>debug()` call.
+Therefore, the `<begin/end>debug()` functions are also resposible for handling automatic state transitions in the debugger, that is, transitions that do not require user interaction.
 The possible debug states are the following:

 ```c++
 enum DebugState {